Notice of Privacy Practice

 1-888-987-1151

-Submitting a Written Request: You can mail your written requests to exercise any of your rights, including modifying or canceling a confidential communication, requesting copies of your records, or requesting amendments to your record, by contacting us through ArchWell Health at the following address:
+Submitting a Written Request: You can mail your written requests to exercise any of your rights, including modifying or cancelling a confidential communication, requesting copies of your records, or requesting amendments to your record, by contacting us through ArchWell Health at the following address:

 ArchWell Health

-102 Woodmont Blvd., Suite 600
+102 Woodmont Blvd., Suite600

 Nashville, TN 37205

 Filing a Complaint: If you believe your privacy rights have been violated, you may file a complaint with us.
+We ask that all complaints be submitted in writing through ArchWell Health at the following address:

 ArchWell Health

-102 Woodmont Blvd., Suite 600
+102 Woodmont Blvd., Suite600

 Nashville, TN 37205